 - As it says in the video the best way is to use a strong

 spray of water and knock them off.

-Another way of getting rid of Spider Mites is make your
+- Another way of getting rid of them is make your

 own Hot Pepper Spray.
 Combine 1 tbsp. of cayenne pepper or hot sauce with 4